 Prior authorization (medical and behavioral health) requests must be received by telephone, e-fax, or provider web portal as follows:

-- At least 5 days prior to an elective admission as an inpatient in a hospital, extended care or rehabilitation facility or hospice facility.
+- At least 5 days prior to an elective admission as an inpatient in a hospital, extended care or rehabilitation facility or hospice facility, or residential treatment facility.

 - At least 30 days prior to the initial evaluation for organ transplant services.

 - At least 30 days prior to receiving clinical trial services.